As part of your data acquisition pipeline you might need to read data from multiple sources, including database tables or views.

 In this post we would like to show how you are able to leverage the Pandas and the SQLAlchemy Python libraries to read data from a database .
 In our case, we’ll use MySQL as the database, but as you are using the SQLAlchemy library, you can use it with minimal changes on PostgreSQL, SQLite, MS SQL Server, Oracle, Access and others.

-We’ll start by importing pandas and SQLAlchemy libraries into our Python working environment.
+We’ll start by importing the Pandas and SQLAlchemy libraries into our Python data analysis libraries.

 Then create the connection string to the database: